-- One 17-minute one-on-one interview with a member of the Admissions Committee
+- One 13-minute one-on-one interview with a member of the Admissions Committee

-You will have 1 minute to transfer between stations.
+You will have one minute to transfer between stations.

-Before each mini-interview begins, you will be given a question or scenario and have 2 minutes to consider your answer.
-When a bell rings, you will step into an interview room.
-You will respond to the question in a short conversation with an interviewer from the University or the greater community.
-After 7 minutes, a bell will ring again.
-You will have 1 minute to rotate to the next interview room—and the next question—in the circuit.
+Before each of the seven mini-interviews begin, you will be given a question or scenario and have two minutes to consider your answer.
+Upon hearing a signal, you will enter the interview room.
+You will respond to the question in a short conversation with an interviewer.
+After five minutes, a signal will sound again.
+You will have one minute to rotate to the next interview room—and the next question/scenario—in the circuit.